Stuart Rees: Other activities

 Rees is an active supporter of the worldwide Boycott, Divestment and Sanctions (BDS) movement which promotes Palestinian peoples' rights to self-determination.
 Rees has defended his efforts to convince the University of Sydney to sever ties with Israeli institutions.
 At a rally held in August 2013, Rees was personally supported by Australian MP David Shoebridge.
-In 2013, Rees sharply criticized Julia Gillard for signing the London Declaration on Combating Anti-Semitism.
+In 2013, Rees sharply criticised Julia Gillard for signing the London Declaration on Combating Anti-Semitism.
 Rees described Gillard's signing of the declaration as "childish, thoughtless but easily populist."

 Honours

 In 2005 he was awarded a Member of the Order of Australia for service to international relations, particularly as Director of the Centre for Peace and Conflict Studies at the University of Sydney and through the establishment of the Sydney Peace Prize.